VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Python Library/README.md

 ### Stock Info

-Using the attribute **info** we can extract information about the stock as a Python dictionary.
+Using the attribute **info** I had extracted information about the stock as a Python dictionary.

 ## Extracting Share Price